Mortgage Protection Insurance

-After you purchase, refinance, get a home equity line of credit (HELOC), or do a reverse mortgage, your lender must file paperwork in your county courthouse that becomes public record.
+After you purchase, refinance, get a home equity line of credit (HELOC), or do a reverse mortgage, your lender must file paperwork in your county courthouse that becomes a public record.
 Many large life insurance companies purchase these records and sell them to individual life insurance agents.

 Many large multi-level marketing (MLM) insurance companies purchase your records and sell them to their life insurance agents.
 National Agents Alliance, Symmetry Financial Group, Equis Financial, and Asurea are just a few.

-Most MLM companies specialize in “recruiting” new and inexperienced agents; the insurance agent who comes to your home may have not even sold their first mortgage protection or life insurance policy!
+Most MLM companies specialize in “recruiting” new and inexperienced agents; the insurance agent who comes to your home may have not even sold their first mortgage protection or life insurance policy

 Because many agents are new to the insurance business, they are encouraged to sell mortgage protection life insurance policies with relaxed qualification criteria.